 Behavior Therapy to Treat ADHD

-Therapy is an important component in helping the child and parents understand and control the stress related to this problem.
-A system of rewards has been shown to be an effective alternative to punishment of a child with ADHD-related behavioral problems.
-It is also important to handle disruptive behavior appropriately.
+Therapy is an essential component in helping the child and parents understand and control the stress related to this problem.
+A reward system is an effective alternative to the punishment of a child with ADHD-related behavioral issues.
+It is also essential to handle disruptive behavior appropriately.

 Tips for Parents of Children with ADHD

 - Keep a consistent schedule for your child’s activities (homework, meals, activities)

 - Make sure your child has a healthy diet

 - Make sure your child gets adequate sleep